michaelcao512/Revature-Training/lectures/notes-week1.md

 ### State

-- variable used by React to render component holding a current state that changes and updates
+- variable used by React  holding a current state that changes and updates

 - Current state of data that changes over time
 - in classcomponent, you would use this.setState()